MillerBrainObservatory/millerbrainobservatory.github.io/docs/index.md

 ## Understanding Metadata

+(scanimage_metadata)=
-ScanImage stores metadata about image size, frame rate, resolution, and regions of interest within the raw `.tiff` file.
+ScanImage stores metadata about image size, frame rate, resolution, and regions of interest within the raw {code}`.tiff` file.
 Each pipeline handles this metadata for you, and provides an interface to use these values throughout the pipeline.

 There is primary metadata, intended for use in a typical processing run.
 Many of these values are derived from less-pertinent (secondary) metadata.